d-a-v-e/acorn/README.md

     -v

-Output on my MacBook Pro Retina is
+Output on my MacBook Pro Retina on 12th Feb 2013 is

     OSX: 10.8.2
     Xcode: 4.6